How Gas Furnaces Work

-Natural gas or propane is ignited in the burner.
+- Natural gas or propane is ignited in the furnace's burner.

-The flames heat up a metal heat exchanger and exhaust out of the flue.
+- The flames heat up a metal heat exchanger and the exhaust flows out of the flue.

-The heat exchanger transfers its heat to the incoming air.
+- The heat exchanger transfers its heat to incoming cold air.

-Draft Hood/Fan: Air is drawn into the burners and mixes with gas to create combustion.
+- Draft Hood/Fan: The fan draws air into the burner assembly where it mixes with gas to create combustion.
 On high-efficiency models, a draft-induced fan makes combustion leaner and more fuel efficient.
-The fan also directs the heat from the burners into the heat exchanger where exhaust gases are vented outside of the home.
+The fan also directs the heat from the burners into the heat exchanger where exhaust gases are vented out the home.

-Blower: The blower fan directs air coming from return ducts into the hot heat exchanger.
+- Blower: The blower fan directs air coming from return ducts into the hot heat exchanger.
 The heated air is then forced throughout the home's ductwork.
 Many furnaces will have a "multi-speed" blower that is preset at the time of installation.
-Higher efficient furnaces come with a variable speed blower that can self-adjust fan speed during operation.
+High efficiency furnaces come with a variable speed blower that can self-adjust fan speed during operation.

-Flue: A flue vent collects the spent combustion gases used to create heat and carries them outside the home.
+- Flue: The flue vent collects the spent combustion gases used to create heat and carries them outside the home.
 Galvanized steel is typically used on standard efficiency units, while high-efficiency units use easy-to-install polypropylene venting.